Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Nice-averse amenable subgroupoids: Adams' argument

 Recall that an $\bbR$-tree $T$ in the boundary of Outer space is \emph{not} arational if some proper $(F_k,\calf)$-free factor acts non-discretely or fixes a point.
 Theorem~\ref{theo:reducing} below, established in this form in \cite[Lemma~5.5]{Hor} by generalizing an argument of Reynolds \cite{Rey} to a relative setting, asserts the existence of a \emph{witness map}, which equivariantly assigns to any non-arational tree $T$ a finite collection of conjugacy classes of free factors, witnessing the fact that $T$ is not arational.

 We denote by $\AT=\AT(F_k,\calf)$ the space of all arational $(F_k,\calf)$-trees, and by $\mathbb{P}\AT$ the space of all projective classes of arational $(F_k,\calf)$-trees.
+We will use that $\mathbb{P}\AT$ is a standard Borel space: indeed it is a Borel subset of the standard Borel space $\bbP\baro$ (see e.g.\ \cite[Lemma~5.5]{Hor}), from which it follows that it is standard Borel \cite[Corollary~13.4]{Kec}.
 We recall that $\FF$ denotes the countable set of all conjugacy classes of proper $(F_k,\calf)$-free factors (i.e.\ free factors relative to $\calf$ that are non-trivial, not $\calf$-peripheral, and not equal to $F_k$ itself, see Section \ref{sec:factor-systems}).
 Given a set $X$, we denote by $\calp_{<\infty}(X)$ the set of all non-empty finite subsets of $X$.

 \begin{theo}[Witness map {\cite[Lemma~5.5]{Hor}, \cite{Rey}}] There exists an $\Out(F_k,\calf)$-equivariant Borel map \end{theo}

 Let now $\mu:Y\to\Pbaro$ be a map as in Lemma~\ref{lemma:mu}.

 \begin{lemma} For a.e.\ $y\in Y$, the probability measure $\mu_y$ gives full measure to $\PAT$. \end{lemma}